shipuicom/core/README.md

 - [x] Finalize file upload component
 - [x] Improve tooltips to be a directive instead still spawning a popover on the element
 - [x] Revamp color scheme to a radix like 1-12 instead of 100-900 (align with figma)
-- [ ] spk-table features
+- [x] spk-table features
   - [x] Add support for sticky rows
   - [x] Improve support for sorting with a built in sort using attribute on the column
   - [x] Add support for multi sticky columns
-  - [ ] Add support for multi sticky rows
-  - [ ] Add support for row resizing
-- [ ] spk-menu features (3/5)
+- [x] spk-menu features
   - [x] support multi select
   - [x] Support multiple element types
   - [x] Support custom option element selectors
-  - [ ] add hotkeys to navigate options without having a search input
-  - [ ] add focus with a hidden input similar to native select
-- [ ] Create a CSV input that create chips on comma (or enter) press (Maybe this could be implemented when using a select but with the asFreeText flag on it)
+  - [x] add support for multi layer menus
+- [x] Make icon watcher/generator/subsetter run on node (Could make it a standalone executable)
 - [ ] Create a accordion component
 - [ ] Create a timepicker component

+- [ ] Create documentation with examples for all components
 - [ ] Make styles optional/configurable (base, simple, raised, outlined, flat) on a component level and generally
-- [ ] Create documentation with examples for all components
-- [ ] Make icon watcher/generator/subsetter run on node (Could make it a standalone executable)

 ### Nice to haves for v1 beta